Novaki92/FileName-Trimmer/README.md

         Q: Do I need to include a period when entering file extension?

         A: It's up to your preference...FileName Trimmer works fine with or without the period in the extension

+        Q: Can I use this on files with numbers at the beginning?

+        A: If it's all the same number.
+Otherwise it wont work.